 In the hall, Kelly tells Brenda that she's never been very good at double dating, and isn't at all fond of blind dating.
 Brenda tells her to keep in mind that these guys are Ivy Leaguers.
 From the DJ booth, David introduces Donna to his listeners as his temporary replacement, and so Donna attempts to banter, but she's so nervous that she literally can't remember her own name or where she is.
 David tells her to pretend that it's just the two of them having a conversation, so Donna takes another crack at it and announces that she's temporarily taking over for David, who needs a break from his duties in the DJ booth so he can focus on his studies.
 She then happens to notice her reflection on the back of a CD and starts chattering inanely about how her makeup always seems to disappear as soon as she arrives at school.
 David stares at her, aghast, then abruptly ends the bit and puts on a song.
 Donna is strangely oblivious to David's displeasure and looks quite impressed with herself.
 She tells him that talking on the air is "such a rush".
 David starts to admonish her for doing such a stupid, unrehearsed bit...but at that moment Brenda and Kelly knock on the glass window and give her a thumbs up.
 Donna smiles back with smug satisfaction, so David has little choice but to half-heartedly assure her that it's possible she'll maybe improve.

 Steve approaches his Corvette and finds that a dozen eggs have been placed atop the roof.
 He looks perplexed, but when he opens his car, he finds it filled with live chickens.
 He forces the poor creatures out of his Corvette and bellows to Joe Wardlow, ordering him to show himself.
-Joe appears from behind a nearby car, mockingly tells Steve that the prank was inspired by The Hartley House episode entitled titled “The Chicken and the Egg”.
+Joe appears from behind a nearby car, mockingly tells Steve that the prank was inspired by The Hartley House episode entitled titled "The Chicken and the Egg".
 A furious Steve begins chasing him around the parking lot and tells him to stay away from his fancy car.
-Joe stops laughing long enough to apologize to Steve for messing with his Corvette, and offers to help him clean out the chicken shit.
+Joe stops laughing long enough to apologize to Steve for messing with his Corvette and offers to help him clean out the chicken shit.
 The two walk over to Joe's car to get some cleaning stuff out of the trunk.
 Steve is impressed with it, momentarily forgets that he's pissed off, and asks Joe how fast it can go.
 Joe answers by asking him what he's doing later.

 Steve and Brandon drive over to an industrial area of town to meet up with Joe and a bunch of other guys.
 Brandon is confused why they're meeting Joe, who's supposed to be enemy #1.
 Joe notices that Steve has arrived and comes running over to greet him, and promptly asks him to loan him a hundred dollars...but Steve gets all bitchy about it and refuses.
-Brandon then realizes they've stumbled upon a drag race that's just about to begin, and that there's fast money to be won.
-Joe begs Steve to put up the cash, explaining that he's short because somebody stiffed him...and promises to pay him right back.
-Brandon thinks betting on a drag race is an excellent idea and offers to put up forty dollars, and convinces Steve to pony up the rest.
+Brandon then realizes that they've stumbled upon a drag race that's just about to begin, and that there's fast money to be won.
+Joe begs Steve to put up the cash, explaining that he's short 'cause somebody stiffed him...and promises to pay him right back.
+Brandon thinks that betting on a drag race is an excellent idea and offers to put up forty dollars and convinces Steve to pony up the rest.
 Joe snatches the money, dashes toward his yellow car, and yells to everyone that the race is officially on.
 He climbs into the driver's seat, puts on a helmet, and gets ready to race some guy in a red car.
 It's a short race, which Joe easily wins.
-Steve and Brandon excitedly yell, “Cha ching!”
+Steve and Brandon excitedly yell, "Cha ching!"
 They're thrilled about the unexpected quick cash they just made and are now totally stoked about drag racing.

 The Peach Pit.
 Brenda and Kelly are sitting at the counter when Donna enters the diner and joins them.
 She asks them how long things are going to go on this way, meaning with the two of them sitting at one end of the diner while Dylan sits on the other.
-Brenda and Kelly pretend to be totally indifferent to Dylan's presence, and Kelly suddenly remarks to Brenda that maybe they should go on the double date with the two Princeton guys after all.
-Brenda is definitely into the idea and gives Kelly a big grin.
-Ahn-drea joins their group and congratulates Donna for her new stint as the school's replacement DJ, and a few seconds later, David unexpectedly drops by the diner so he can share some of his ideas with Donna about their morning radio show.
+Brenda and Kelly pretend to be totally indifferent to Dylan's presence, and Kelly suddenly remarks to Brenda that maybe they should go on the double date with the two Princeton guys after all, and Brenda is definitely into the idea and gives Kelly a big grin.
+Ahn-drea joins their group and congratulates Donna for her new stint as the school's replacement DJ, and a few seconds later David unexpectedly drops by the diner so he can share some of his ideas with Donna about their morning radio show.
 It doesn't seem as though he's using much of his freed up time to study.
 Brenda and Kelly then decide to head out, and when they reach the door, they stare over at Dylan...but he's deeply engrossed in a conversation with Steve, and so their pathetic looks of longing go completely unnoticed.